ucan-wg/revocation/README.md

 # 6. Acknowledgments

-Thank you to [Brendan O'Brien] for real-world feedback, technical collaboration, and implementing the first Golang UCAN library.

-Many thanks to [Hugo Dias], [Mikael Rogers], and the entire DAG House team for the real world feedback, and finding inventive new use cases.

-Thank you [Blaine Cook] for the real-world feedback, ideas on future features, and lessons from other auth standards.

-Many thanks to [Brian Ginsburg] and [Steven Vandevelde] for their many copy edits, feedback from real world usage, maintenance of the TypeScript implementation, and tools such as [ucan.xyz].

-Many thanks to [Christopher Joel] for his real-world feedback, raising many pragmatic considerations, and the Rust implementation and related crates.

-Many thanks to [Christine Lemmer-Webber] for her handwritten(!) feedback on the design of UCAN, spearheading the [OCapN] initiative, and her related work on [ZCAP-LD].

-Thanks to [Benjamin Goering] for the many community threads and connections to [W3C] standards.

-Thanks to [Juan Caballero] for the numerous questions, clarifications, and general advice on putting together a comprehensible spec.

-Thank you [Dan Finlay] for being sufficiently passionate about [OCAP] that we realized that capability systems had a real chance of adoption in an ACL-dominated world.

 Thanks to the entire [SPKI WG][SPKI/SDSI] for their closely related pioneering work.

 Many thanks to [Alan Karp] for sharing his vast experience with capability-based authorization, patterns, and many right words for us to search for.